TheOdinProject/curriculum/foundations/javascript_basics/DOM-manipulation.md

 * This [W3Schools](https://www.w3schools.com/js/js_htmldom.asp) article offers simple and easy-to-understand lessons on DOM.
 * [JS DOM Crash Course](https://www.youtube.com/watch?v=0ik6X4DJKCc&list=PLillGF-RfqbYE6Ik_EuXA2iZFcE082B3s) is an extensive and well explained 4 part video series on the DOM by Traversy Media.
 * [Understanding The Dom](https://www.digitalocean.com/community/tutorial_series/understanding-the-dom-document-object-model) is an aptly named article-based tutorial series by Digital Ocean.

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you're having trouble answering the questions below on your own, review the material above to find the answer.

+* What is the DOM?
+* How do you target the nodes you want to work with?
+* How do you create an element in the DOM?
+* How do you add an element to the DOM?
+* How do you remove an element from the DOM?
+* How can you alter an element in the DOM?
+* When adding text to a DOM element, should you use textContent or innerHTML?
+Why?
+* Where should you include your Javascript tag in your HTML file when working with DOM nodes?
+* How do "events" and "listeners" work?
+* What are three ways to use events in your code?
+* What are the benefits of using named functions in your listeners?
+* How do you attach listeners to groups of nodes?